 As we look ahead to the future of climbing and the availability of outdoor recreation opportunities for all, our Cornerstone Conservation Grant represents our commitment to supporting local climbing communities in their conservation and restoration initiatives.

 More individuals, families, and groups are spending time in climbing areas and landscapes, causing added environmental stress and degradations to these places.
 We look to local climbing communities to identify areas in need of conservation, restoration, and educational resources for visitors.
 Our goals for Cornerstone remain the same: create healthy climbing landscapes, promote respect for the places we climb, and empower local climbing communities.
 We look forward to supporting your project!

 Grants range from $1,000 to $8,000, depending on the size and scope of project.

-- Engage members of the local climbing community, such as local AAC chapters and local REI stores.
+Engage members of the local climbing community, such as local AAC chapters and local REI stores.

 Please note that we coordinate closely with the Access Fund in reviewing grant proposals and awarding funding.

 The AAC accepts applications every year between June 15 and August 15.
 Applicants will be advised on or before September 30.
 Please email [email protected] if you have any questions.